costajob/app-servers/README.md

 ### Java
 [Java](http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html) default JDK 7 was installed.
-I get two SUN certifications back to 2006, the more i delve into Java the less i like it: its "enterprise" mood of doing things, its cerimonious approach of writing code, its specific design patterns that left developer watching code from 10.000 feet, its proliferation of bulky tools and editors (i use VIM)...
-If you ever used it and love coding you know what i am talking about.
+I get two SUN certifications back to 2006, the more i delve into Java the less i like it: its "enterprise" mood of doing things, its ceremonious approach of writing code, its fat editors that left developer watching code from 10.000 feet (i use VIM)...
+If you love coding and ever used Java you know what i mean.
-Said that, ignoring Java on this comparison is not an option, being the most used language in the world (2015) and having some smart folks invested so much into the technology.
+Said that, ignoring Java on this comparison is not an option: Java is the most used language in the world (2015) and some smart folks have invested on it since twenty years.

 ## Benchmarks
 I decided to test how these languages manage multiple HTTP requests by using standard libraries and/or micro-frameworks.